We pay it all as tenants – but how is rent calculated? Read here if you want to know more on how the rent is determined and if you pay too much.

 If your rent is not to be determined by any of the above rules, the rules on market rent will apply.
 Under the rules for market price, the landlord must determine the rent itself as long as it is not unreasonably high.

-Do I pay the right rent?
+How is rent calculated? - Do I pay the right rent?

 It can be difficult to find out if you pay the right rent.
 The rent act sets out the above criteria for evaluating this.
 When assessing whether the rent fits exactly your residence, your rent is compared with the rent paid in corresponding residences according to location, nature, size, quality, equipment and maintenance.